Faculty & Staff

 Before teaching at Global Schools for Starseed and Urantian Children and Teens, Sipapu had several learning experiences with young children.
 For three years she was a short term nanny for two different families.

-She gave horse riding lessons to children, tutored students online for a year and a half in language arts, she often babysat children from ages 0-14, and has done cooking mentorships.
+She gave horse riding lessons to children, tutored students online for a year and a half in language arts, babysat children from ages 0-14, and has done cooking mentorships.
 Presently, Sipapu is working and teaching in a multi-age group of both Nursery and Pre-school level 1 (ages 2-3) students.
 She is also a member of the Bright and Morning Star 50-voice Choir and Orchestra.

 Mentorship Program Staff